 Customer Retention Rate Calculator

-The Analytical Core of Customer Retention Metrics
+Customer Retention Rate Metrics

 Customer Retention Rate (CRR) calculates the exact percentage of existing users a business successfully retains over a specified duration, excluding any newly won business.
 This metric acts as an essential health check for product-market fit, customer success management, and long-term brand stability, as keeping an active user is significantly more cost-effective than replacing one.